Impression: Bud Brimberg

 When Bud Brimberg (L ’75), a Brooklyn native, was in his last year at Tulane Law School in 1975, he ventured over to the business school to sit in on a finance class.
 He never applied to the business school and therefore wasn’t eligible to take the course, but he stayed until the professor couldn’t figure out where to put his grade.
 He instead found a spot in a different, newer course that didn’t require any prerequisites — Entrepreneurship.

 The professor tasked the students with creating a business plan.
 Brimberg, who was a photographer since childhood and once photo editor of The Tulane Hullabaloo, studied for law school at the Howard-Tilton Memorial Library, taking study breaks by roaming through the library’s art books.
 Poster books from the late 19th and early 20th centuries were particular favorites.
-These influences led him to the idea of creating a poster for the New Orleans Heritage and Jazz Festival as his class project.
+These influences led him to the idea of creating a poster for the New Orleans Jazz and Heritage Festival as his class project.

 He approached Quint Davis, the producer of Jazz Fest and fellow Tulanian, with the idea for a limited-edition poster.
 The poster became a sought-after collectible by its second year at the festival in 1976.
 The 1981 festival poster proposal caught Davis’ attention for another reason though — it featured a man wearing a button-up, palm-tree-patterned shirt.